CRAFT BEETLE

 2001: A Space Odyssey

 Written with the intent of being adapted into a film, 2001 A Space Odyssey is mostly vibes and aesthetics.
-I had vivid images of the stations, space ships, and the comos.
+I had vivid images of the stations, space ships, and the cosmos.
 I hadn't watched the film until after I read the book and I found it quite enjoyable.
 You can read my thoughts on the film here.

 Children of Ruin

-So jumping spiders, ancient human AI, and neohumans weren't enough?
-Now you want octopus and truely alien life?
+So jumping spiders, ancient human AI, and neo-humans weren't enough?
+Now you want octopus and truly alien life?
 Okay!
 The second book in the Children of Series explores another set of worlds with new life forms and the way they developed.
 I am personally very fond of the octopus, I identify with and strive to argue like they do.
 They give it their all, use their logic and emotion, then, if they are truly convinced, they go all in and spread the message as if it were their own.
-The trick to this method is balance, you have to be sufficiently hard headed that only the best ideas with the best evidence can convince you, but you also have to be sufficiently sincere that once convinced you become a becon of that idea.
+The trick to this method is balance, you have to be sufficiently hard headed that only the best ideas with the best evidence can convince you, but you also have to be sufficiently sincere that once convinced you become a beacon of that idea.
 If the octopus's motive force is expression, then the other alien's motive is experience.
 The other alien seeks novelty at all costs, but in doing so is apt to destroy what it loves.
 There is much to learn from both creatures, and of forgiveness.
 Another banger from Tchaikovsky.

 Born